awsdocs/amazon-s3-userguide/doc_source/AuthUsingAcctOrUserCredentials.md

 }
 ```

 For working examples, see [Amazon S3 objects overview](UsingObjects.md) and [Buckets overview](UsingBucket.md)\.
-You can test these examples using your AWS Account or an IAM user credentials\.
+You can test these examples using your AWS account or an IAM user credentials\.

 For example, to list all the object keys in your bucket, see [Listing object keys programmatically](ListingKeysUsingAPIs.md)\.